FAQs and Useful Information

 Reporting Non-Compliance Incidences

 What is non-compliance?

-Non-compliance incidents include potential and actual issues that do not fulfil the University's compliance requirements or cause behaviours that do not conform to the compliance culture.
-Non-compliance can involve an individual's own actions/omissions or the actions/omissions of someone else at the University.
+Non-compliance incidents include potential and actual issues that do not fulfil mandatory compliance requirements or cause behaviours that do not conform to the compliance culture.
+Non-compliance can involve an individual's own actions/omissions or the actions/omissions of someone else at the University and its controlled entities.